-Remember that a website is a businesses digital store font and making a swanky website could alienate some people that the restaurant is trying to attract.
+Remember that a website is a business digital store front, and making a swanky website could alienate some people that the restaurant is trying to attract.

-If the restaurant is new then you need to ascertain what demographic the client is aiming for, which brings me to my next point.
+If the restaurant is new, you need to ascertain what demographic the client is aiming for, bringing me to my next point.

 3. Stay on-brand (if possible)